barcek/aliesce/README.md

 The following can be passed to `aliesce` before any source file name:

+- `--help` / `-h`, to show usage and a list of available flags then exit
 - `--list` / `-l`, to print for each script in the source file its number and tag line name and data, skipping the save and run stages

 ## Getting started